Where Can You Get Best Burgers in

 JCW’s The Burger Boys (American Fork, Lehi, Provo, more)

-Local chain, big menu, and generous portions.
+A local chain with a big menu and generous portions.
 It’s the kind of place where everyone in the car finds something they want - burgers, onion rings, and shakes are all recommended.

-Where: There are multiple locations – American Fork, Lehi, Provo, Herriman, South Jordan.
+Where: American Fork, Lehi, Provo, Herriman, South Jordan.
 Go here to get the locations.

 Dairy Keen - Home of the Train (Heber City)